carlosecheverry/JAVA/JAVA-12 - Unit Testing with JUnit/README.md

      ```

 #### Challenge Yourself
-1. As you can see this algorithm is not very fare.
-It does not consider distance so the drivers
+1. As you can see this algorithm is not very fair since it does not consider distance and drivers
 will always get paid the same fee.
 Modify the code so it considers distance too.